brightnucleus/config/README.md

 If you provide a comma-separated list of file names, they are processed consecutively until the first one could be loaded successfully.

+There's a convenience function `ConfigFactory::createSubConfig()` to immediately fetch a sub-config from a loaded config file.
+This allows you to quickly bypass the vendor/package prefixes and only pass in the relevant data into the new object.

 Here's how you can pass the configuration file into the class:

 ```PHP